tbradbury/learning-site/md-posts/add-unit-testing.md

 );
 ```

-We know our homepage has a H1 title with a aria-label of main-title. @testing-library/react comes with helper functions that enables us to find this `screen.getByLabelText('main-title')` and we are chacking this againt out inline snapshot (this is genterated for you on your fist run after adding `.toMatchInlineSnapshot()`.
-Now if something will your tile is changed the snapshot will fail and you can check if the change was intentional and update the snapshot or rectify the change.
+We know our homepage has a H1 title with a aria-label of main-title. @testing-library/react comes with helper functions that enables us to find this `screen.getByLabelText('main-title')` and we are chacking this againt our inline snapshot (this is genterated for you on your first run after adding `.toMatchInlineSnapshot()`.
+Now if something with your test is changed the snapshot will fail and you can check if the change was intentional and update the snapshot or rectify the change.

 Here we check that our mock blog post is added to the page (looking for rendered text) and that it has a link to the blog article: